zachhannum/orca/README.md

 <!-- About the Project -->
 ## :star2: About the Project

-Calamus is a React Electron application for writing and publishing novels.
+Orca is a React Electron application for writing and publishing novels.

 <!-- Features -->
 ### :dart: Features

-Calamus is currently still in pre-alpha stages---not all features are available.
-For a feature roadmap, please visit our <a href="https://github.com/midnightprioriem/calamus/projects/2" target="_blank">Project Board</a>.
+Orca is currently still in pre-alpha stages---not all features are available.
+For a feature roadmap, please visit our <a href="https://github.com/midnightprioriem/orca/projects/2" target="_blank">Project Board</a>.

 - Open format project files (json)
 - Markdown Editor